 Why Herba Lysimachiae helps fight gallstones

 Advocates say Herba Lysimachiae actually dissolves the gallstones, specifically cholesterol gallstones.
 There have been clinical trials that have shown the herb was effective in treating mice with gallstones.
-That being said, there is still much research to be completed.
+That being said, there is still much research to be completed before human use is recommended.

 9. Dandelion Root